Best Online Theology Degrees

 Salary and Demand for Theology Occupations

-Another common theology-related career is healthcare social worker.
+Another common theology-related career is healthcare social workerexternal-link.
 Healthcare social workers assist patients and their families in dealing with social, emotional, and financial issues related to their illness or disability.
 Workers in this career earned a median annual salary of $62,760.

 Paying for a Program